fboes/aerofly-custom-missions/README.md

 ### Building a missions file

-A missions file can contains multiple missions.
-Building this file starts with the outer container, wich contains the missions:
+A mission file contains multiple missions.
+Build this file starts with the outer container, wich contains the missions:

 ```javascript
 // Build a missions list